The Period Projects works to place free menstrual products in SMU restrooms - SMU Daily Campus

 Out of 500 SMU community members, over one-third of students who have periods have missed class or school at SMU because of their periods, according to a 2019 survey created by Marie Joung, founder of The Period Project (TPP) in 2017.

 Thye, current executive director of TPP, and the student body will meet on Feb.
-17 to consider a bill that would place free menstrual products in all SMU buildings.
+17 to consider next steps for the project.

 Thye notes TPP’s goal is to “demand the basics” by getting free menstrual products in all campus bathrooms.